LukasJonaitis9/b_club/README.md

 B_CLUB (BEER_CLUB) will provide these features:

 ~ Registering account and logging in;

-~ Sharing and discusing with unexperienced beer types, tastes; ~ Users can also edit or delete their "memories";
+~ Sharing and discusing with unexperienced beer types, tastes;

+~ Users can also edit or delete their "memories";

 ~ Searching other members "beer experiences";

-~ Adding few but accurate filters (for beer types, colours), what could provide faster search result.
+~ Adding few but accurate filters (for beer types, colours), what could provide faster search result;

 ~ Possibility to view and rate other members 'beer tastes experiences' from one to five stars;